Posted on January 29, 2016 and last updated on April 05, 2026

 • Difficulty: easy

-• Sights: Maquoit Bay
+• Sights: Maquoit Bay, accessible trail

-Note, if you do head off to hike the East Freeport trails, you will have to do some of your walking on dirt and paved roads.
+Note: if you do head off to hike the East Freeport trails, you will have to do some of your walking on dirt and paved roads.
 When you come onto Moose Crossing, take a left to walk a quarter mile or so to Litchfield Road, and go right.
 You can catch the trail again shortly, at the end of the street on the left.